-Religious Studies gives all students the opportunity to: Ask and answer the biggest questions of life.
-Examine critically the beliefs and practices of those who are religious and non-religious.
+Religious Studies gives all students the opportunity to:

-Explore a range of philosophical, ethical and theological issues.
-Reflect on their own beliefs and practices.
+- Ask and explore answers to the biggest questions of life. - Examine critically the beliefs and practices of different worldviews religious and non-religious. - Explore a range of philosophical, ethical and theological issues. - Reflect on their own beliefs and practice